emmanuel-battesti/place-bot/README.md

 Robot **perceives his surroundings** through a first-person view sensor : the *Lidar* sensor.

 Robot is equipped with an odometry sensor that allow it to **estimate its position and orientation**.
-The odometer provides us positions and orientation relative to the previous position of the robot.
+The odometer provides us current position and orientation relative to the first position of the robot.

 ### Lidar sensor